ShaunCurtis/GitHubSite/site/A-Blazor-Database-Primer/Chapter-1.md

     services.AddScoped<WeatherForecastViewService>();
 ```

-Our business logic class `WeatherForecastViewService` defines a constructor with an `IDataConnector` argument.
-When the Services Container instanciates `WeatherForecastViewService` it injects its  instance of `IDataConnector`.
-In the code above `DataConnector`.    `DataConnector` defines a constructor with an `IDataBroker` argument, and `ServerDataBroker` a `WeatherDataStore` argument, ....
+Our business logic class `WeatherForecastViewService`'s constructor has an `IDataConnector` argument.
+When the Services Container instantiates `WeatherForecastViewService` it injects its instance of `IDataConnector`.
+In the code above this is `DataConnector`.   `DataConnector`'s constructor defines `IDataBroker` argument.
+This is `ServerDataBroker` which had a constructor argument `WeatherDataStore`, ....

-The benefits in this design become apparent when we need to change out the Data Store.
-We'll see this when we implement a WASM version of the site, and when we add support for a SQL database data store.
+The benefits become apparent when:
+ - We need to change out the Data Store.
+We'll see this later when we implement a SQL database data store.
+ - When we set up the WASM SPA.
+It uses a `APIDataBroker` to access data.
+THe services definition is shown below.
+The core domain services don't change, just the defined `IDataBroker`.

 ```csharp
     // Data Domain Code